Lepton-flavour-violating tau decays from triality: Neutrino masses

 Triality is then spontaneously broken by a nonzero VEV for $S$, and the zero entries in Eq.~(\ref{eq:initialM}) are now all generated.
 A diagonal neutrino Dirac mass matrix together with a general RH neutrino Majorana mass matrix is able to accommodate the neutrino oscillation data.

 Adopting the type-I seesaw mechanism requires the VEV-generated triality-breaking terms to be of a high scale, not dissimilar to $M_{12}$ and $M_{33}$.\footnote{Given the high spontaneous breaking scale for the discrete $Z_3$ symmetry, the resulting cosmological domain wall problem could be solved by inflating-away the domain walls.} Note that the $S$ and $S^*$ Yukawa terms combine to explicitly break lepton-number conservation.
-Lepton number is also explicitly broken by a cubic $(a S^3 + \mathrm{h.c.})$ triality-preserving term in the scalar potential, which means that the phase of $S$ is not a pseudo-Nambu-Goldstone boson.
+Lepton number is also explicitly broken by a cubic $(a S^3 + \mathrm{h.c.})$ triality-preserving term in the scalar potential, which means that the phase of $S$ is not a Goldstone boson.
+Neutrino masses can equally well generated using the type-III seesaw mechanism~\cite{Foot:1988aq} with electroweak triplet fermions instead of electroweak singlet fermions.

 As was mentioned in the introduction, lepton triality is motivated by discrete flavour symmetries, which break the flavour group to a $Z_3$ subgroup in the charged lepton sector and to a $Z_2$ subgroup in the neutrino sector.
 The misalignment between the two sectors explains the leptonic mixing matrix with the prime example for this construction being the $A_4$ flavour group.
 Assuming that the additional BSM physics related to the flavour symmetry is sufficiently decoupled, the $A_4$ flavour symmetry models for neutrino masses mentioned in the introduction (Refs.~\cite{Altarelli:2005yx,He:2006dk,Ma:2010gs,deAdelhartToorop:2010jxh,deAdelhartToorop:2010nki,Cao:2011df,Holthausen:2012wz,Pascoli:2016wlt,Muramatsu:2016bda}) also yield the phenomenology of charged leptons discussed in this paper.